saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 Write an essay (minimum 500 words, maximum 800 words) on one of the following topics presented in this tutorial.
 You can use articles to give examples and support your thoughts.
-Please send the essay to us via email in PDF with the chosen topic and your name written on the first page.
+Please send the essay to us via email to aihackaton@gmail.com in PDF with the chosen topic and your name written on the first page.

 ```
 The topics: